Resinchem/Ultimate-Bedside-Lamp/docs/alarmactions.md

 Regardless of which method you use to interact with the hardware, there are two primary responses to an active alarm:

 * **Snooze:** Silences the alarm for the duration defined in [Alarm Options and Settings]({{ '/alarmoptions' | relative_url }}).
 Once the timer expires, the alarm sounds again.
 * **Stop:** Permanently cancels the current alarm event.
 If the alarm is set to repeat (e.g., every Wednesday), it will not sound again until the next scheduled occurrence.
+At this point, the lamp has done its job; the rest is up to you.
+(I recommend coffee.)

 > **💡 Minimum Snooze Requirement**<br>The snooze period must be set to at least **one minute** for these features to function.
 If your snooze time is set to 0, all snooze-related buttons and functions are disabled.
 {: .note }